 In addition to the English requirement, you must show "a knowledge and understanding of the fundamentals of the history, and of the principles and form of government, of the United States."

 The immigration officer will test your knowledge of U.S. history and government from a standard list of 100 questions.
 In most cases, only six to ten questions will be asked, and you must get at least six questions right to pass the test.
 USCIS has made available Study Materials for the Naturalization Test as well as Scoring Guidelines for the Naturalization Test (PDF).

 To become a naturalized U.S. citizen, you must have five years of continuous residence since becoming a permanent resident.

 Your five years of residence before the date of your citizenship application must be continuous.
 Absences of less than six months do not break the continuous residency requirement.
 But any absence from the United States between six months and one year creates a presumption that you violated the continuous residency requirement

 You can overcome this presumption by providing evidence that you had no intention of giving up your residence in the United States during your absence.
 It is a good idea to consult with an Austin Immigration Attorney before you make plans to leave the country for any length of time.

 If you are outside the United States for more than one year, you have broken the continuous residency requirement.
-Generally before becoming eligible for U.S. citizenship, you will had five years of continuous residency from the date you returned to the United States.
+Generally, before becoming eligible for U.S. citizenship, you will have five years of continuous residency from the date you returned to the United States.